DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 <div class="description">
 <p>At the center of the chamber, a ten-foot-square section purged of mold stands in stark contrast to the surrounding rot.
 An unrolled bedroll rests within this small island of cleanliness, accompanied by a worn backpack and a trio of sheathed weapons lying nearby.</p>
-<p>Beside this small camp stands a half-finished chalk circle nearly ten feet across.
+<p>Beside this small camp stands a half-finished chalk circle nearly ten feet across, a five-pointed star inscribed across it.
 An olive-skinned Vistani woman stands crouched along its edge, her long, black, frizzy hair tied back with a wide, orange-red headband.</p>
 <p>She wears a mud-stained longcoat of similar color, a well-oiled suit of studded leather armor catching the light just beneath it.
 She seems to be wearing boots of two different colors: one an ordinary brown, and the other colored a dull, metallic copper.
 She glares at a snapped piece of white chalk in her hand.</p>
 </div>